Grafton around 1969

 A former resident of Grafton -Lu Wayne Wood- pictured above was born in Grafton 1911 shares a few words:

 “The Grafton school/church building was built in 1886 by the dedicated people in this small town to meet their need for a school and church building and to use for social events.
 It shows what cooperation and togetherness can accomplish through donated labor and material.
-I think it is symbolic in a larger sense of the faith, determination and perseverance of those who came and built.
+I think it is symbolic in a larger sense of the faith, determination, and perseverance of those who came and built.
 Integrity was basic to all of their works and actions.”

-Russell Home – Built cir 1862
+Russell Home – Built circa 1888

 Before | After |

-Alonzo lived in the adobe home until he died in 1910 at the age of 89; he is buried in the Grafton Cemetery.
-Louisa Maria Foster and Nancy Briggs Foster are also buried in Grafton Cemetery.
 Alonzo’s son Frank Stephen Russell bought the house for $200 and a cow.
 Frank and Mary Ellen Ballard Russell moved into the house in 1917 and lived there until they moved to St. George in 1944.
 They were some of the last residents to leave Grafton.

-John and Ellen Wood Home c.
-1877
+Wood Home circa 1877

 Ballard Home c.
 1907